Climate change in Australia

-Climate change in Australia has been a critical issue since the beginning of the 21st century.
+Climate change has been a critical issue in Australia since the beginning of the 21st century.
 Australia is becoming hotter and more prone to extreme heat, bushfires, droughts, floods, and longer fire seasons because of climate change.
-Climate issues include wildfires, heatwaves, cyclones, rising sea-levels, and erosion.
+Climate issues include wildfires, heatwaves, cyclones, rising sea levels, and erosion.

-Since the beginning of the 20th century, Australia has experienced an increase of over 1.4 °C in average annual temperatures, with warming occurring at twice the rate over the past 50 years as in the previous 50 years.
-Recent climate events such as extremely high temperatures and widespread drought have focused government and public attention on the effects of climate change in Australia.
+Since the beginning of the 20th century, Australia has experienced an increase of over 1.5 °C in average annual temperatures, with warming occurring at twice the rate over the past 50 years compared with the previous 50 years.
+In 2025, the Australian Government reported "high confidence" that the global temperature rise "will stabilise some" at the increase of 1.5-3 °C. Recent climate events such as extremely high temperatures and widespread drought have focused government and public attention on the effects of climate change in Australia.
 Rainfall in southwestern Australia has decreased by 10–20% since the 1970s, while southeastern Australia has also experienced a moderate decline since the 1990s.
 Rainfall is expected to become heavier and more infrequent, as well as more common in summer rather than in winter.
 Australia's annual average temperatures are projected to increase 0.4–2.0 °C above 1990 levels by the year 2030, and 1–6 °C by 2070.
 Average precipitation in the southwest and southeast Australia is projected to decline during this time, while regions such as the northwest may experience increases in rainfall.